montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 ## Find Files Quickly

-Montage Studio supports fuzzy search: Press Cmd+E or use the Go To menu to locate a file or asset whose filename contains a specified string of letters.
+Montage Studio supports fuzzy search: Press Cmd+E or use the Go menu to locate a file or asset whose filename contains a specified string of letters.
 From the search results list, select the file you want to open.

 ## Look Up Documentation for a Library Item